Pontificating On PontoonsBy Michael Vatalaro

 Modern pontoons have also leaped forward in the performance department.
 With the addition of a third "toon," between, and lower in the water than the outer pontoons, builders are making sport versions, running outboards up to 300-hp on the stern.
 Now, it's not only easy to ski or wakeboard behind a pontoon, you can look good doing it.

 The flagship of the Flotebote line, the new Crowne 250 simply doesn't look like any other pontoon boat you've seen before.
 A forward raked radar arch echoes the scimitar-curve of the side panels.
 Inside, soft lighting peaks out from under the raised counter of the wet bar, and surrounds speakers and cupholders, spilling onto faux-teak decking, or woven seagrass floor coverings.
 Aft-facing lounges overlook the swim platform just past a stainless-steel gate and rail.
 The sophistication of the Crowne 250 belies the pontoon boat's humble origins.

-Do you daydream about life after working?
-Would you like to move to a boating paradise once you're free of the daily grind?
-Well, here are 10 boat-friendly American communities — from sleepy to hopping — to get your imagination fired up.
+Here are 10 boat-friendly American communities — from sleepy to hopping — to get your imagination fired up